 Wallace Ford, who plays the “romantic lead” in The Ape Man is more interesting for his story than his films.
 Born Samuel Jones in England in 1898, he lived in an orphanage and was sent to the Toronto branch of said orphanage, and then toured a shocking number of 17 foster homes in Canada.
 At age 11 he ran away and joined a vaudeville troupe in Winnipeg and stayed there for five years, until he and a friend called Wallace Ford bummed their way into the United States.
 Ford was crushed to death by a train, and when Jones found work in theatre companies, he took the stage name Wallace Ford in his friend’s honour.
 He worked his way up to big roles on Broadway, and got his break on the screen in 1931 in Possessed opposite Joan Crawford.
 In 1932 he played the male lead in Tod Browning’s notorious film Freaks.
 The kind-looking man found a line of work as a jovial, wise-cracking lead in many B movies in the thirties, and as the forties loomed and his waistline grew, he soon became a staple as a rugged character actor in westerns.
 In 1943 he had certainly already lost his leading man looks.
 There is nothing wrong with his acting in The Ape Man, but he doesn’t really bring anything to the role, either.

-Louise Currie started her acting career in films at 27 in 1940, after attending acting school, and had a few small roles in mostly B pictures, and even a substantial one in the relatively good Republic serial The Adventures of Captain Marvel (1941).
+Louise Currie started her acting career in films at 27 in 1940, after attending acting school, and had a few small roles in mostly B pictures, and even a substantial one in the relatively good Republic serial The Adventures of Captain Marvel (1941, review).
 She acted in close to 50 films or TV series up until 1956.
 She is believable as the tough photographer lady in The Ape Man and has a decent on-screen chemistry with Wallace.
 Currie lived to the very respectabe age of 100 years, as she passed away in 2013.